San Diego State Aztecs men's basketball: Retired jerseys

-On January 16, 2020, the Aztecs announced that they would be retiring former small forward Kawhi Leonard's jersey 15 on February 1, 2020.
-Leonard is the first player in Aztecs history to have his jersey retired.
+On January 16, 2020, the Aztecs announced that they would be retiring former small forward Kawhi Leonard's number 15 jersey on February 1, 2020.
+Following Leonard's jersey retirement, some confusion circulated regarding statements that Leonard was the first player in Aztecs history to have his jersey retired, as the school ceremoniously retired former power forward and center Michael Cage's number 44 jersey in 1984.

+On December 29, 2023, the Aztecs announced that they would be retiring three more jerseys in a "Return to the Rafters" ceremony on January 17, 2024.
+The players honored were Milton "Milky" Phelps, Judy Porter, and Michael Cage.
+This ceremony resolved the prior confusion regarding Cage's jersey retirement.

 Team records

 All-time record vs. current MWC teams

 Official record (including any NCAA imposed vacates and forfeits) against all current MWC opponents as of the completion of the 2022–2023 season: